rahatarmanahmed/generator-yargs/README.md

 To build your coffee files, run `grunt build` or just `grunt`.

+### Usage

+You can use `npm link` to create a global reference to your project, allowing you to call your script by the command you specified in the wizard.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.